naorlivne/terraformize/README.md

 The easiest way to change a default value is to pass the envvar key\value to the docker container with the `-e` cli arg but if you want you can also create a configuration file with the settings you wish (in whatever of the standard format you desire) & place it in the /www/config folder inside the container.

+Most providers also allow setting their configuration access_keys\etc via envvars use `-e` cli args to configure them is ideal as well but should you wish to configure a file you can also easily mount\copy it into the container as well.

 ## Authentication

 Terraformize supports 3 authentication methods: